The big question on every startup’s mind for 2021 – TechCrunch

 NSO used real people’s location data to pitch its contact-tracing tech, researchers say

-India’s slow 2020 told through dollars and cent
+India’s slow 2020 told through dollars and cents

 An earnest review of a robotic cat pillow